mppproject/libmpp/README.md

 libmpp
 ======

-MPP is a C-based programming language that allows you to code more easily in Darija.
+MPP is a C-based programming language that allows you to code more easily in the moroccan Darija.

 Requirements :
 - root privileges